 If you’re coming by car, parking is ¥1,000.

-For more spring blossom inspiration, check out our guide to the best flower festivals happening in and around Tokyo this season.To prevent the spread of COVID-19, many events have been canceled.
+For more spring blossom inspiration, check out our guide to the best flower festivals happening in and around Tokyo this season.Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.

 Add to Calendar